oriches/Simple.Wpf.FSharp.Repl/README.md

 A simple F# REPL engine for use in a WPF application.
 Mimics the F# Interactive console application inside a WPF user control.
 Currently based on the open source F# 3.1 Interactive process.

+Currently we support the following .Net versions:

+Supported versions:

+	.NET framework 4.0 and higher,

+This library will be made available as a nuget pacakge very soon - few small issues to resolve.

 Example usages of the control, with styles applied dynamically:

 ![alt text](https://raw.github.com/oriches/Simple.Wpf.FSharp.Repl/master/Readme%20Images/examples.png "Example usage using 2 different themes")